t413/SinglePaged/_includes/code-of-conduct.md

 * Offensive or derogatory jokes or comments (explicit or by innuendo)
 * Verbal or physical abuse and threats

-### Open Citizenship Policy

-A supplemental goal of this Code of Conduct is to increase open citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.

-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.
-The same holds for those seen violating the norms of our group.

 ### Expected Behavior

 The following behaviors are expected and requested of all community members: